 ATR

-For the price control formula, the target revenue (TR) for 2013 is 50.08m in nominal 2013 dollars.
-Further, the total volume withdrawn from the VTS for 2013, excluding NRRV, is 104.097 PJ.
-These adjustments are to account for the late commencement date on the 1 July 2013 instead of 1 January 2013 for the fourth access arrangement period.
+For the price control formula, the target revenue (TR) for First Regulatory Year is 50.22m in nominal 2013 dollars.
+Further, the total volume withdrawn from the VTS for the First Regulatory Year, excluding NRRV, is 105.1 PJ.

-- FIDA - SIDA

 Where:

 VATR is volume adjusted target revenue calculated in accordance with clause D.4;